- Name: Donna Hedges

 - VIOLATIONS OF THE ADA, 42 U.S.C. § 12181 et seq.

 - VIOLATIONS OF THE REHABILITATION ACT of 1973, §504

 Plaintiff seeks the following relief by way of its Complaint:

-- An award of costs and expenses of the action together with
+- An award of costs and expenses of the action and expert fees

 - Such other and further relief as this Court deems just and proper.